Sensata Technologies Holding p - GuruFocus.com

-Sensata Technologies Holding plc (NYSE: ST) (“Sensata Technologies”) today announced that its indirect wholly owned subsidiary Sensata Technologies B.V. (the “Issuer”) intends to offer, subject to market and other customary conditions, $500 million in aggregate principal amount of senior notes (the “Notes”) in a private offering that is exempt from registration under the Securities Act of 1933, as amended (the “Securities Act”).
+Sensata Technologies Holding plc (NYSE: ST) (“Sensata Technologies”) today announced that its indirect wholly owned subsidiary Sensata Technologies B.V. (the “Issuer”) priced $500 million in aggregate principal amount of 5.875% senior notes due 2030 (the “Notes”) in a private offering that is exempt from registration under the Securities Act of 1933, as amended (the “Securities Act”).
+The Notes were priced at par.
+The closing of the offering is expected to occur on August 29, 2022, subject to customary closing conditions.

-Sensata Technologies intends to use the net proceeds from the offering of the Notes for the redemption of its 4.875% senior notes due 2023.
+Sensata Technologies intends to use the net proceeds from the offering of the Notes to redeem, repurchase or otherwise repay the Issuer’s 4.875% senior notes due 2023 or other existing debt.

 This press release is for informational purposes only and shall not constitute an offer to sell or a solicitation of an offer to buy the Notes or any other securities.
 The Notes offering is not being made to any person in any jurisdiction in which the offer, solicitation or sale is unlawful.
 Any offers of the Notes will be made only by means of a private offering memorandum.